mrgrain/cdk-esbuild/README.md

 This package is running _esbuild_ directly in Node.js and bypasses Docker which the AWS CDK implementation uses.
 The approach is quicker and easier to use for Node.js users, but incompatible with other languages.

-**⚠️ Regarding stability**
+**⚠️ A note on stability**

-This package is generally stable.
+This package is generally stable and ready to be used in production as many do.
 However _esbuild_ is still on major version zero, which you should consider.
 Please check their guide on [production readiness](https://esbuild.github.io/faq/#production-readiness).

 Notably upgrades of the _esbuild_ version requirement will be introduced in **minor versions** of this package and will inherit breaking changes from _esbuild_.